 - Afternoon – pretty much the same as the morning

-- Dinner – this has to be my most stressful time, as she has hardly eaten all day and trying to find something she can eat for dinner is a nightmare. most nights she will try something but will end up with soft fruit.
+- Dinner – this has to be my most stressful time.
+She has hardly eaten all day and trying to find something she can eat for dinner is a nightmare.
+Most nights she will try something but will end up with soft fruit.

 This is just a very small glimpse of how this awful illness has affected our lives, I often say to C, if I could swap places and have the illness instead, I would in a heartbeat, so she could live her life.